 Tips in Excelling in Your Jewelry Business

-As profitable this business is, they’re certain things you must put effort to avoid because they can hinder your progress.
+As profitable as this business is, they’re certain things you must put effort into avoiding because they can hinder your progress.

 - Be creative, social and always available.